Cellos

 Second half of the 19th century

-This cello is a very fine example of French cello making from the later part of the nineteenth century.
-Cellos by Thierry à Paris are rare to find and this one is in excellent condition.
+This fine cello is a great example of French instruments from the later part of the nineteenth century.
+Cellos by Thierry à Paris are rare to find and are prized by cellists for their playability and projection.

 Polstein & White